-Ghosts.
-Spirits.
-Abnormal happenings.
-Horror stories.
-I bet hearing the title itself must’ve awakened your curiosity.
-Mystery is something everyone searches for, because it’s intriguing to know about things that are not easily believed by people.
+Ghosts - Spirits - Abnormal happenings and Horror stories!
+We bet hearing the title itself must’ve awakened your curiosity.
+Mystery is something everyone searches for because it’s intriguing to know about things that are not easily believed by people.
 But what if that mystery is just next door?
 Delhi is a crowded and historical city but no place is hidden from supernatural beings.
-Here are some haunted places in Delhi that’ll give you goosebumps.
+Here are some of the scariest and haunted places in Delhi that’ll give you goosebumps.

 1. Delhi Cantonment

-Delhi Cantonment, which is commonly known as Delhi Cantt was originally built by the British.
+Delhi Cantonment - commonly known as Delhi Cantt was originally built by the British.
 But no one can imagine the mysteries going on there.
-When it’s 11 pm and your car is on the isolated cant road, creepy moments lie ahead of you.
+When it’s 11 pm and your car is on the isolated Cantt road, creepy moments lie ahead of you.

 A lady standing on the side of the road will ask for a lift.
 You’ll see her wearing a white dress with her face blurry.
 You’ll speed up your car in the hope to escape.
 But guess what?
 That lady will run comfortably along with your car.
 Impossible to believe right?
 Delhi cantonment road is a really terrifying place for those have seen this eerie ghost lady.
 Some people claim that the lady probably died in a car accident on that road or maybe she was a hitchhiker.
 More than that, everyone on that particular road is strictly advised to not stop the vehicle if someone asks for a lift.